Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 This collection consists of photographs that were taken by a U.S. Marine Corps and information officer at the University of Southwestern Louisiana (now the University of Louisiana at Lafayette).
 This collection was donated by George C. Larrieu.

-This collection consists of Lafayette High School reunion material, Catholic Church programs, correspondence, etc. Donated by Beverly Latimer.
+This collection consists of Lafayette High School reunion material, Catholic Church programs, correspondence, and general records.
+Beverly Latimer donated the collection.

 Letter of recommendation for Joseph Law while a student at Cumberland College in 1816.
 Photocopy.
 Donated by Roy Frusha.